-Harrisburg’ Best Kept Secret!
-The Rev. Dr. Martin Luther King, Jr. Memorial is located on the Cameron Parkway East section of the Capital Area Greenbelt between 19th and 28th Streets.
+Harrisburg’s Best Kept Secret!
+The Rev. Dr. Martin Luther King, Jr. Memorial is located on the Cameron Parkway East section of the Capital Area Greenbelt between 19th and 28th streets.
 It is only reachable by the Greenbelt, which creates a peaceful setting, perfect for quiet reflection.

-You may wonder why the memorial was not located in a prominent section of Harrisburg.
-It’s a very important inquiry.
-At the time, money was not available to purchase land in an ideal spot for the memorial.
-The property is owned by the city of Harrisburg and was made available by the city’s Parks and Recreation Director at no cost.
-The Capital Area Greenbelt Association took on the project to build the memorial.
-A time capsule was developed during the 12 year long building of the memorial.
-It consists of a handmade miniature coffin containing a letter from then Mayor Linda Thompson.
-Also inside is a list of signatures of court adjudicated youth who signed a pledge never to speak the “N” word again.
+You may wonder why the memorial was not located in more heavily trafficked section of Harrisburg.
+At the time of the garden’s formation, money was not available to purchase land in an ideal spot for the memorial.
+The property is owned by the City of Harrisburg and was made available by the city’s Parks and Recreation Director at no cost.
+The Capital Area Greenbelt Association took on the project.

+It took 12 years to build the memorial and create the beautiful landscaping surrounding it.
+A unique feature of the memorial is one that you won’t see.
+It’s a time capsule developed during construction.
+The capsule consists of a handmade miniature coffin containing a letter from then Mayor Linda Thompson.
+Also inside is a list of signatures of court-adjudicated youth who signed a pledge never to speak the “N” word again.
 The miniature coffin was laid in the concrete base of the Memphis Crusade granite marker by Mayor Thompson at its installation ceremony.

 Click here for information on Dr. King’s twelve crusades, which are memorialized at the monument.